metabrainz/musicbrainz-server/INSTALL.md

 3. Create the database

-    You have two options when it comes to the database.
-You can either opt for a clean database with just the schema (useful for developers with limited disk space), or you can import a full database dump.
+    You have three options when it comes to the database.
+You can opt for a clean database with just the schema, a sample of database content (useful for developers with limited disk space), or you can import a full database dump.

     1. Use a clean database